 VISIT THE ALARCON UROLOGY CENTER TO FIND OUT HOW YOUR ERECTILE DYSFUNCTION CAN BE EFFECTIVELY MANAGED.

 Impotence is another term for what many refer to as erectile dysfunction, or when a man is unable to get and/or maintain an erection suitable enough for sexual satisfaction.
 Studies show that approximately 40 percent of American men over the age of 40 are affected by impotence, and 70 percent of men age 70 or older suffer from erectile dysfunction.

 While not a life-threatening health condition, impotence can have a major impact on a person’s quality of life, happiness levels and relationships.

-Men who believe they are troubled by impotence should discuss the issue with their urologist to determine the underlying cause and receive treatment.
+Los Angeles men who believe they are troubled by impotence should discuss the issue with their urologist to determine the underlying cause and receive treatment.

-Signs & Symptoms of Impotence in Men
+What are Signs & Symptoms of Impotence in Men?

 As a common problem among older men, impotence is distinguished by an inability to achieve or maintain an erection sufficient enough for sexual satisfaction.
 Impotence can also be characterized by an inability reach ejaculation, inconsistent or very brief erections.